MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 FEED_FORMAT = "csv"
 FEED_URI = "comments_trustpilot_en.csv"
 ```
-This indicates to the scraper to ignore robots.txt, to use 32 concurrent requests and to export the data into a csv format under the filename: `comments_trustpilot_en.csv`
+This indicates to the scraper to ignore robots.txt, to use 32 concurrent requests and to export the data into a csv format under the filename: `comments_trustpilot_en.csv`.

 Now time to launch the scraper: